 If you have previously been funded by Friends Centre to attend one of our level 1 courses we may not be able to fully fund another place on a level 1 course for you.
 This also applies if you have been previously fully funded to attend a level 2 course and wish to attend another level 2 course

 Documentation required for enrolment

+Documentation required for enrolment.
 We must see identification for all our learners.
-This can be in the form of a bank credit/debit card or National Insurance Card, but for residents from outside the UK you will need to bring your passport or national ID card if you are from the European Economic Area (EEA).
+This can be in the form of a bank credit/debit card, driving license, birth certificate or passport.
+Residents from the European Economic Area (EEA) will need to bring their passport or national ID card.
 Residents from outside the EEA will need to bring their passport, Home Office papers and any other relevant documentation in order for us to conduct a fees assessment.

 If you are a dependant, please also attach proof that you live at the same address as the benefit claimant (e.g. joint bank statement or utility bill).
 We regret that no concessions can be given without proof of eligibility.

 The fee listed for our courses includes the tuition, resources and exam fees where appropriate.
-The majority of our courses are funded by the Skills Funding Agency, and this in turn may be used for match funding with the ESF (European Social Fund).
-Therefore your course may be part funded by the ESF as well as the Skills Funding Agency.
+The majority of our courses are funded by the Education and Skills Funding Agency (ESFA), and this in turn may be used for match funding with the European Social Fund (ESF).
+Therefore your course may be part funded by the ESF as well as the ESFA.